ansys/scade-apitools/doc/source/examples/create_interface.rst

 * Create the interface
 * Reference the new files in the project

-The template project has one prerequisite: It shall contain the definition of all the types referenced in the interface to be created.
+The template project has one prerequisite.
+It must contain the definition of all the types referenced in the interface to be created.

 The content of the script is described exhaustively hereafter.